Research Guide: European Union Legal Materials

 How to Find EU Legislation by Subject

 Frequently, you will want to find EU legislation on a particular legal topic.
 Unlike the federal statutes in the United States, there is no official codification of EU legislation.
 However, there are several sources that provide subject access to EU law.
-Searching electronic databases such as Westlaw and Lexis may be "easier," but a search of print sources frequently is more effective and efficient.
+Searching electronic databases such as Westlaw may be "easier," but a search of print sources frequently is more effective and efficient.

 Similar to legal research in the U.S., legal research in European Union law can be done effectively with Westlaw and Lexis.
 Lawtel is also available for EU legislative research.